The impact of liver fluke infection on the welfare of horses

 Area of study

-This project will establish how common liver fluke infection is as a cause of unexplained liver disease in horses, define the clinical syndrome associated with liver fluke infection to help improve diagnosis, provide advice to vets and horse owners and generally raise awareness of liver fluke as a diagnostic differential in cases of chronic liver disease.
-This will allow earlier diagnosis and treatment making a significant contribution to reducing the suffering and early euthanasia of affected horses.
+This project also hoped to ascertain how common liver fluke infection is as a cause of unexplained liver disease in horses, define the clinical syndrome associated with liver fluke infection to help improve diagnosis, provide advice to vets and horse owners and generally raise awareness of liver fluke as a diagnostic differential in cases of chronic liver disease.
+This would allow earlier diagnosis and treatment making a significant contribution to reducing the suffering and early euthanasia of affected horses.